No results found

-Home / Economy / Articles / What is GDP and why is it such an important number?
+Home / Economy / Articles / What is gross domestic product, or GDP?

-Gross domestic product (GDP) is used to estimate the size of the US economy.
-It is calculated as the value of all goods and services produced in the US.
-In 2019, GDP was $21.4 trillion.
+Gross domestic product (GDP) is used to estimate the size of an economy.
+It is calculated as the value of all goods and services produced in that economy.
+In the second quarter of 2024, US GDP rose 3.0% to $28.65 trillion.

 Why does the US government track GDP?

-Tracking GDP allows policy makers, journalists, and researchers to understand how quickly the economy is growing or shrinking.
-It is used across government entities for planning purposes, including preparing federal budgets, setting monetary policy, and guiding economic research.
-For example, the White House uses GDP growth to generate tax revenue projections, which are then used to craft budget proposals.
+Tracking GDP movement allows policy makers, journalists, and researchers to understand how quickly the economy is growing or shrinking.
+It’s used by government entities for planning taxes and spending, hiring, investing, interest rates, and trade policy.

 What drives GDP growth?

-Four components contribute to GDP.
-Consumer spending on goods (products like laptops and vegetables) and services (such as plumbers and hairdressers), business investments (such as a farmer buying a tractor), government spending (on things like infrastructure or the military), and trade (net exports).
+Four components contribute to GDP: Consumer spending on goods (products, like laptops and vegetables) and services (such as plumbers and hairdressers), business investments (like a farmer buying a tractor), government spending (on things like infrastructure or the military), and trade (net exports).

-The largest component is consumer spending on both goods and services (68% of GDP), followed by investments (17%) and government spending (17%).
-Currently, trade does not contribute to GDP; imports are larger than exports, resulting in -3% impact on GDP.
+The largest component is consumer spending on both goods and services (68% of GDP), followed by investments (18%) and government spending (18%).
+Recently, trade has negatively impacted the national GDP because the US has imported more than it’s exported; imports are larger than exports by a margin of -3% of GDP.

 Embed on your website